Istanbul Sign - Driving in Turkey

 There are “roundabouts” in intersections but they aren’t your standard roundabouts.

-If you are wanting to turn left, you turn and stop at the light.
+If you want to turn left, you turn and stop at the light.

 Sometimes it will be green and they allow traffic around the circle in order but often it is green for the parallel life rows of traffic.
 Then you will turn next time.